-Information for headteachers about applying for a review of marking for the key stage 2 tests.
+Information for headteachers about applying for a review of marking for KS2 national curriculum tests (commonly referred to as SATs).

-You must make review applications via NCA tools.
-The application section opens from Tuesday 5 July 2016 until midnight on Friday 15 July 2016.
+Schools must make review applications in the ‘Pupil results’ section of NCA tools.
+The application section will open from Tuesday 10 July until 11:59pm on Friday 20 July 2018.

 - the pupil achieving the expected standard

 - the pupil not meeting the expected standard

 - a change of 2 or more marks to the raw score